-Emitting at a rate of 4.00 in the Z axis.
-A variation in the emission rate over the 250 frame between 0 to 14000 to give a nice variation of particles enabling a more realistic liquid flow.
+Emitting at a rate of 4.00 in the Z-axis.
+A variation in the emission rate over the 250 frames between 0 to 14000 gives a nice variation of particles enabling a more realistic liquid flow.
 I also found it necessary to add an extra pipe to guide the flow of particles out of the milk carton.

 Converting the nParticle to a mesh I adjusted the output mesh settings to:

 - Mesh Tringle size – 0.100

 I found that I need to adjust the nucleus solver time setting to 1.50 to give a better calculation of the liquid, this also dampened the cereal particle stopping them from flying out of the bowl.

 UFO – As an ‘added extra’ I created a rainbow smoke effect using nParticles coming out of the back of the UFO.
 This was created on its own Nucleus because I felt that the interactions with the other dynamics, although would be nice i.e milk and cereal collision, would have been minimal, over-complicated the scene, I also wanted to start the simulation about halfway through the animation so setting the solver to start at frame 110 let me do this neatly.
 I used the cloud particle type for this simulation with an emission rate of 2000 per second at a speed of 200.
 A particle radius of 0.300 with a decreasing radius scale ramp of the normalised age gave a nice looking trail of smoke, adjusting the opacity scale ramp to allow the smoke to fade away realistically, in contrast to this I added a rainbow of colours to the shader ramp and incandescence ramp, bring back the cartoon style I wanted to create.